csvspecs/csv-meta/README.md

 }
 ```

-That's obviously not for humans but for machines.
+That's obviously not for humans to read but for machines to process.

-Let's start with a CSV in CSV meta data version:
+Let's start with a CSV in CSV (inline) meta data version:

 ```
 ######################################